Montgomery Van Wart: Career

-Van Wart started his academic career as an Affiliated Professor of Public Affairs at Arizona State University and as Associate Professor of Political Science at Iowa State University in 1996.
-He was also a Senior Research Fellow at KU Leuven (formerly Catholic University) in Belgium from 2012 till 2013, a visiting professor at Rutgers (2013), and a distinguished visiting professor at the University of Hong Kong, among other visiting international positions.
-Currently, he is a Professor of public administration at California State University, San Bernardino.
+Van Wart started his academic career as an Affiliated Professor of Public Affairs at Arizona State University and as associate professor of Political Science at Iowa State University in 1996.
+He was also a Senior Research Fellow at KU Leuven (formerly Catholic University) in Belgium from 2012 till 2013, a visiting professor at Rutgers (2013), and a distinguished visiting professor at the University of Hong Kong, a distinguished visiting professor at the National University of Ireland (Galway), among other visiting international positions.
+Currently, he is a professor of public administration at California State University, San Bernardino.

 Van Wart was the Director of Center for Public Service at Texas Tech University from 2000 till 2003.
 Later he served as the Chair of Department of Public Administration at University of Central Florida from 2003 to 2005.
-In 2018, he was appointed as the Director of Faculty Development at JHB College of Business and Public Administration and the CSUSB Faculty Research Fellow in 2020.
+In 2018, he was appointed as the Director of Faculty Development at JHB College of Business and Public Administration and the CSUSB Faculty Research Fellow in 2020–23.